 We chose Picnic Grove, the most visited park in Tagaytay City.
-We’ve been to this park for so many times, but it’s nice to go back again and again because in every visit, there is an exciting activity to indulge with.
+We’ve been to this park so many times, but it’s nice to go back again and again because, in every visit, there is an exciting activity to indulge in.
 We had an exciting ride in zipline the last time we went here.
 The other new activity is the Cable Car which is ideal for a family ride.

 Entrance fee was P50/head.
 Rion was free of charge since she is one year old.

 Noel is from Baguio.
 The cool climate in Tagaytay was an ordinary thing to him.
 What awed him much was the breathtaking view of Taal Volcano and the lake.
 He got so busy capturing photos of every scenic spot that amazed him much.

 We let Noel roamed around at the lower part of the park where lots of people flocked to capture a better view of Taal Volcano.
 While sitting, we enjoyed watching those kites hovering in the blue sky.
 Later, what was left were those two big bat kites soaring freely and so mighty.

 Since it was summer and weekend, the rate of zipline with photo and a mug with a photo too was Php500.
 Whew!
 What a price.
 It was only Pao and Miko who dared the ride again.
 We waited for their thrilling fly and cheered them up as soon as they were released into the air.
 Noel was scared to try it and so with my sister Gie.
 I guess it has something to do with age.
 Haha!